discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 But using Regular Expressions (aka "RegEx" or "RegExp"), you can condense all that logic into a single line!
 Crazy, right?

 ::: tip
-For a more detailed explanation consult [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) on regular expressions.
+For a more detailed explanation, consult [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) on regular expressions.
 :::

 The RegEx you will use for user mentions will look something like this: `/^<@!?(\d+)>$/`.